chadlupkes/IPFS-Sats/developers/0322bitcointimestamping.md

 **The two proofs are distinct:**
 - **Bitcoin proof:** The Bundle Hash exists in a confirmed Bitcoin block — proves the content existed at that block height.
 Verifiable by any Bitcoin node.
 Cannot be forged.
-- **Availability proof:** The content is currently retrievable via SatSwap exchange — proves the content is live.
+- **Availability proof:** The content is currently retrievable via AtomicSats exchange — proves the content is live.
 Verifiable by initiating a WANT message.

 Both proofs together constitute the Right to Verify.